Bylaws of the Association

 Section 2.
 Executive Board

-A. The Executive Board shall consist of the officers of the Association, the Immediate Past President, the American Library Association (ALA) Councilor, two (2) Members-at-Large, the NELA Representative, a Paraprofessional/Non-Librarian Representative and the Section Chairs or their designees.
-All Executive Board members must be Association members in good standing.
+A. The Executive Board shall consist of the officers of the Association, the Immediate Past President, the American Library Association (ALA) Councilor, two (2) Members-at-Large, the NELA Representative, a Paraprofessional/Non-Librarian Representative, a representative from the RI Office of Library and Information Services (OLIS), a representative from the University of Rhode Island Graduate School of Library and Information Studies (GSLIS), and the Section Chairs.
+The representatives from OLIS and GSLIS will be ex officio, non-voting members of the Executive Board.
+All Executive Board members must be Association personal members in good standing.

 B. The Executive Board may subcontract staff to carry out the purposes, policies, and programs of the Association.